-Worcestershire and soy sauces are popular condiments often used to flavor meat.
-Unfortunately, in direct proportion to the depth of the flavor they provide is the difficulty of removing these stains from household surfaces.
-Follow these tips to allow these sauces to stun your palette without staining your pewter.
+Soy sauce is a popular condiment often used to flavor meat.
+Unfortunately, in direct proportion to the depth of the flavor it provides is the difficulty of removing a soy sauce stain.
+Luckily, we've got tips to allow this sauce to stun your palette without staining your pewter.
+Read on to learn how to get soy sauce out of clothes and other surfaces.

 Advertisement

-Blot up the excess.
+Gently blot the excess soy sauce.
 Sponge (the method of using a dampened pad to apply light strokes, moving outward from the center of the stain) the stain with water and apply a wet spotter and a few drops of white vinegar.
 Cover with an absorbent pad dampened with wet spotter.
 Let it stand as long as any stain is being removed.
 Change the pad as it picks up the stain.
 Keep the stain and pad moist with wet spotter and vinegar.
 Flush (the method of applying stain remover to loosen staining material and residue from stain removers) with water and repeat until no more stain can be removed.

 Acrylic Fabric, Modacrylic, Nylon, Olefin, Polyester, Spandex

 Blot up any excess sauce with a clean cloth.
-Then presoak (the method of soaking a stained article in warm water before laundering it) the stain in a solution of 1 quart warm water, 1/2 teaspoon liquid detergent, and 1 tablespoon white vinegar for 15 minutes.
+Then pre soak (the method of soaking a stained article in warm water before laundering it) the stain in a solution of 1 quart warm water, 1/2 teaspoon liquid laundry detergent, and 1 tablespoon white vinegar for 15 minutes.
 Rinse with water.
 Sponge the remaining stain with rubbing alcohol and launder as soon as possible.

 Acrylic Plastic, Aluminum, Asphalt, Bamboo, Brass, Bronze, Cane, Ceramic Glass/Tile, Copper, Cork, Enamel, Glass, Gold, Grout,